Shomurod01/Probabilistic_Solutions/List_03/solution_02.md

-# Task 2 — Hypergeometric Model (Sampling from a Batch)
+# Task 2 — Hypergeometric Model

 ## The situation in plain words
 Imagine a warehouse with **20 components**.
 Out of these, **5 are defective** (broken) and **15 are functional** (working).
 You randomly pick **4 components without replacement** (you don't put any back).
 You then inspect them and count how many are defective.
 This is a hypergeometric situation because sampling is without replacement from a finite population.